Important Safety Information

 - have any other medical conditions.

 - are breastfeeding or plan to breastfeed.
-ENVARSUS XR can pass into your breast milk.
-You and your doctor should decide if you will take ENVARSUS XR or breastfeed.
-You should not do both.
+ENVARSUS XR passes into your breast milk.
+You and your healthcare provider should decide if you will breastfeed while taking ENVARSUS XR.

 ENVARSUS XR may affect the way other medicines work, and other medicines may affect how ENVARSUS XR works.